 Introduction to utilizing the computer in maintaining accounting records with primary emphasis on a general ledger package.
 Students will utilize an application software to perform accounting tasks; maintain records and prepare and analyze reports for a business entity; complete a comprehensive project; and explain the components of general ledger software.
-Prerequisite ACNT 1403 or ACCT 2401.
+Prerequisite ACNT 1403 or ACCT 2401 or instructor permission.